apaszke/qlt/README.md

 qlt
 ===

-Quick logging tool for node.js or javascript in general.
+Quick logging tool for node.js.
 Every datatype is provided with two new getters:

 * ```log``` (print value to stdout)